 Continuing students, classified as non-resident, must satisfy the requirements to establish residency prior to submitting a Petition for In-State Residency Tuition Classification along with the required supporting documentation to the University Student Records Office.
 Petitions must be filed on or before the third Friday of the beginning of the semester.

-- you are a U.S. Citizens or U.S. Permanent Residents,
+1. are a U.S. Citizens or U.S. Permanent Residents,

-- you can provide documentation of having resided in New Mexico for the past 12 consecutive months, and
+3. can provide documentation of having resided in New Mexico for the past 12 consecutive months, and

 Any act considered inconsistent with New Mexico residency, such as a voter registration in a different state, holding and/or maintaining a driver’s license in a different state, or holding and/or maintaining motor vehicle registration in a different state, or paying in-state tuition at a college or university in a different state will cause your resident classification to denied.